TheDarkHorseUprising/Powersistance/README.md

 A powershell script for persistance!
 You can use this to persist any process you want.
-It does require you change 2 variables... so obviously that's some OSCP shit right there.
+It does require you change 2 variables... so obviously that's some <strong>OSCP</strong> shit right there.

 Step1: downloadscript.
 <br>